AlvaroCori/SIS_INTEL_PRACTICA_5/README.md

 We implement dictionaries because is more fast pass a dictionary than calculate in every called at the function min or max.
 In the algorithm min_max

-When we recalculate the possible results we get in seconds 9.52s, 8.82s, 9.05s, 14.02s and 10.46s
-When we save actions in dictionaries the possible results we get in seconds 7.57s, 7.63s, 7.48s, 7.39s and 8.06s
+## How many states does the game tree have for a 3x3, 4x4 and 5x5 board?

+Now we compare all the results obtained for all the algorithms Min Max, Min Max Prunning, Cut Off counting the marks and the Cut Off using the depth and squares with more angules, we implemented in tables.

 Experiments with Min Max
 --------------------------------

+The reason because we use dictionary is for when we recalculate the actions avaliable we got in seconds 9.52s, 8.82s, 9.05s, 14.02s and 10.46s
+When we save actions in dictionaries and pass a the next called the possible results we got in seconds 7.57s, 7.63s, 7.48s, 7.39s and 8.06s

 We play against the algorithm, and the results are the next: